-- 1. The consolidated financial statements and notes of International Base Metals Limited are in accordance with the Corporations Act 2001, including: - Giving a true and fair view of its financial position as at 30 June 2021 and of its performance for (a) the financial year ended on that date; and - Complying with Accounting Standards (including the Australian Accounting Interpretations) and (b) the Corporations Regulations 2001; and - 2.
+- 1. The consolidated financial statements and notes of International Base Metals Limited are in accordance with the Corporations Act 2001, including: - (a) Giving a true and fair view of the Group's financial position as at 30 June 2022 and of its performance for the financial year ended on that date; and - (b) Complying with Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; and - 2.
 There are reasonable grounds to believe that International Base Metals Limited will be able to pay its debts as and when they become due and payable. - 3.
-The consolidated financial statements comply with International Financial Reporting Standards.
+Note 1 confirms that the consolidated financial statements also comply with International Financial Reporting Standard as issued by the International Accounting Standards Board.